sketchfab/node-sketchfab/README.md

 * `progress`: will report the upload progress (from 0 to 100).
 * `success`: when the file is uploaded and processed.
 Event is passed the URL of the online model.
 * `error`: when there is an error.
 Event is passed an error message.

+### client.me(callback)

+Get profile information for current account.
+Callback will be invoked with profile data.